abyssspecies/knote/README.md

 # KNote

-the simplest demo to learning building docker image for spring boot project
+the simplest [knote](https://learnk8s.io/spring-boot-kubernetes-guide) demo to learning building docker image for spring boot project and deploy to k8s
-using spring boot layered building feature, and a multi-stage Dockerfile
+build spring boot app docker image with layered building feature, and a multi-stage Dockerfile

 ## Install or Running